LizMyers/LizMyers.github.io/tfjs01/README.md

-# Machine Learning in the Browser
+# ML in Chrome with Tensorflow JS
-## TensorflowJS and The Teachable Machine

 ### Getting started

 Clone this repo and cd into the directory.
 Then update the dependencies with npm install.